 According to the ADA, widespread water fluoridation is the single most effective public health measure to prevent tooth decay.

-The ADA supports the fluoridation of community water based on over 70 years of research and proven an optimal level of fluoride in the community water is safe and effective.
-They discredit claims against fluoridation as "pseudo-scientific literature."
+The ADA supports the fluoridation of community water based on over 70 years of research, which has proven an optimal level of fluoride in community water is safe and effective.
+They discredit claims against fluoridation as "pseudo-scientific literature".
 Instead, they recommend that all community water contain the optimal amount of 0.7 ppm (part per million) of fluoride.
 This amount of fluoride translates to an optimal amount for the prevention of tooth decay.

 Finding ways to make sure you are getting the amount of fluoride you need in your drinking water, or supplementing your fluoride, is easy as there are several alternative sources.